molgenis/molgenis/docs/user_documentation/guide-appstore.md

 ![Landing page](../images/appstore/landing_page.png?raw=true, "landing page")

 ## Purpose of the App store
-The appstore allows you to create your own webapplications, and place them inside your local MOLGENIS.
+The appstore allows you to create your own web-applications, and place them inside any running MOLGENIS which has the appstore plugin.
-If you are not satisfied with plugins that MOLGENIS offers you, you can write your JS/HTML to display the data in such a way that it fits your needs.
+If you want to create a custom web application to go with your custom data model, you can write your JS/HTML to display the data in such a way that it fits your needs.

 Using REST api calls, you can access data that was previously imported, and use fancy JS magic to create the ultimate data visualisation apps

 ## Caution
 Apps are stored in the database.
 If you do not properly version or backup your own apps, then a server crash or a database drop **WILL** delete your app.
 Be smart, backup your apps.

+We use [GitHub](https://github.com) for code management and versioning.
+We can highly recommend GitHub for any coding project you might start working on.